Complete pest package

 These insects like to dwell in dark, damp areas such as garages, sheds, kitchens and bathrooms and are capable of thriving in most climates.
 They are especially attracted to paper and damp clothing.
 Silverfish are commonly found in cupboards and in stored cardboard boxes.

-Silverfish can cause significant damage to clothing as well as spoil food.
-However, our major problem with them is the damage they do to to photos, documents, books and fabrics.
+Silverfish can cause significant damage to clothing as well as spoiled food.
+However, our major problem with them is the damage they do to photos, documents, books and fabrics.

 Signs of a Silverfish Infestation

 Silverfish are nocturnal and move very quickly.
 They hide in dark corners, and a severe infestation may go unnoticed for long periods of time, allowing for exponential growth.

 Most often, homeowners detect silverfish when they find one on the floor or in a wardrobe, sink or bathtub.
 In buildings, you will commonly find them in roof voids, sub-floors, bathrooms and laundries.
 Silverfish don’t come up drains, they fall into basins and baths and are unable to climb out.

 Other than seeing a live silverfish, their feeding can indicate their presence, along with tiny pepper-like feces.
 You will detect their presence by holes in clothing, chewed areas on boxes and damage to pages of books.
 Sometimes you will see a yellow stain around the damage caused.

 If you are stringent with hygienic housekeeping practices this may help prevent an infestation by limiting potential feeding sites.
 You can deny silverfish their food by keeping dust and debris to a minimum.
 Also if you regularly vacuum all areas in the home, especially dark corners and undisturbed areas, this will help.
 Remember to empty your vacuum bag and make sure the contents are placed in a sealed bag and put in the outside bin after each use.
 Clean up any spilt food immediately and store food in containers with tightly sealed lids.